 - Helps the body boost its natural energy.

-- A 2013 study indicated that people living with RA who regularly receives moderate pressure massages experience less pain, improved grip, and increased range of motion.
+A 2013 study indicated that people living with RA who regularly receive moderate pressure massages experience less pain, improved grip, and increased range of motion.

 - Provides compression to multiple pressure points on your hand, wrist, fingers, and palm